sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ## Example: Use ESLint to automatically migrate to a new TypeScript version

-In this campaign we're going to convert all the TypeScript code we have in our Sourcegraph to make use of new TypeScript features by first converting the code and then updating the TypeScript dependency.
+Our goal for this campaign is to convert all TypeScript code synced to our Sourcegraph instance to make use of new TypeScript features.
+To do this we convert the code, then update the TypeScript version.

-To convert the code we install and run ESLint over it and use its [`--fix` option](https://eslint.org/docs/user-guide/command-line-interface#fix) to automatically fix the problems it detects when we give it a set of TypeScript rules.
-After that we update the TypeScript version.
+To convert the code we install and run ESLint with the desired `typescript-eslint` rules, using the [`--fix` flag](https://eslint.org/docs/user-guide/command-line-interface#fix) to automatically fix problems.
+We then update the TypeScript version using [`yarn upgrade`](https://legacy.yarnpkg.com/en/docs/cli/upgrade/).

 The first thing we need is a Docker container in which we can freely install and run ESLint.
 Here is the `Dockerfile`: